lbluitt/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 **GET '/questions?page=${integer}'**
-- Fetches a paginated list of questions, a categories dictionary containing all available categories, current category string, success status and total questions.
+- Fetches a paginated list of questions, a categories dictionary containing all available categories, current category string, success status and total questions number.
-- Request Arguments: page (integer) - if not specified, will be page number will be 1 by default.
+- Request Arguments: page (integer) - page number will be 1 by default if not specified.
 - Returns: An object containing a categories dictionary for all available categories, current category string, a list of 10 paginated questions, the success status (boolean) and total questions number.

 ```